 An assembly line worker, for example, may be reskilled as a robotics programmer for additive manufacturing work.
 A blended learning approach of on-the-job and online manufacturing training programs, incorporating instruction on heavy equipment training and digital machinist training, can engage many generations of employees in new types of work.

 BizLibrary is here to help with the online portion of your training program.
-In addition to The BizLibrary Collection, we now offer five specialty libraries designed to train industrial workers on crucial manufacturing skills.
-These manufacturing libraries are available from our two new producer partners, Tooling U-SME and Vector Solutions: Machining & Heavy Equipment, Industrial Maintenance, Commercial Facilities Maintenance, Core Industrial Skills, and Health and Safety for Canada.
+In addition to The BizLibrary Collection, we now offer a specialty library designed to train industrial workers on crucial manufacturing skills.
+This manufacturing library is available from our producer partner, Tooling U-SME.

 Develop Career Paths for Your Blue-Collar Workers

 Career pathing gives employees and prospective recruits an incentive to stay with or choose your company, and it also sets a learning trajectory to outline what new skills they’ll need to acquire.
 Career pathing is all too often reserved for white-collar workers climbing the corporate ladder, but specialization and management roles should be available to any employees who want to work toward those goals.

 Show your plant and factory workers how to go from fundamental machining work to CNC programming or up to toolmaking, for instance, how to go from assembler to mechanic, or how to start in maintenance and become an automation technician.